Dumblydore/Content-Switcher/README.md

-# seesaw
+# Content Switcher
-A simple library for animating views changing content
+A simple library to animate views when they change content

+TODO Documentation